ODIN-fire/odin-rs/README.md

 2024-07-18 10:07:57 [INFO] (mdbook::cmd::serve): Serving on: http://localhost:3000
 ...
 ```

+The online version of `odin_book` is available on https://odin-fire.github.io/odin-rs/

 Please also look at the `examples/` directories of various ODIN crates.